Bella Thorne Sizzles In Skimpy Silk Mini Dress

 “I love your raw beauty,” another fan stated.

 Thorne’s book was released a little over a week ago, on July 23.
-Fans will have to stay tuned to her Instagram page to see what other things she shares about it — or if she simply returns to sharing sexy selfies all the time.
+Fans will have to stay tuned to her Instagram page to see what other things she shares about it, or if she simply returns to sharing sexy selfies all the time.